 The family-orientated community event created in 1987 has blossomed into one of the largest free multi day festivals in southeast Wisconsin featuring music for all ages, top bands from the area, variety of food, a carnival, a corn-hole tournament, a 5K Corndog race/walk and a parade.
 Traditionally held the fourth weekend in August, it has often been referred to as the “official end of summer”.

-This is the only festival in the area which has nine collaborating community service groups that meet all year long to plan, present and staff this event.
+This is the only festival in the area which has eight collaborating community service groups that meet all year long to plan, present and staff this event.

 The seven groups are: